seinecle/Belfast2015/public_html/readme.md

 - In 2009, I had the choice between writing a narrative based on a series of interviews from leading voices in neuroeconomics, or creating an all-encompassing view of the field where hundreds of participants (more than 600 actually), famous and anonymous, would be represented.
 I guess I tried the later because I thought, wow, I could grasp the entire field of neuroeconomics, worldwide, let’s see how it looks!
 This is what caused the shift of working with documents and narratives to a data-driven research output.
 - I did not do visualizations because I was into “data visualization”, but because I felt network data has a visual character to start with.
 To put it differently, since my research question was all about relationships between individuals, a visual network seemed the most exciting, insightful way to investigate it.

-#4th story : digital humanities + data visualization frame the humanities as dealing with « data »: is this frame wrong?
+#4th story : digital humanities and data visualization frame the humanities as dealing with "data": is this frame wrong?
 The assumption of data visualization is, what we are doing is working on a material, that we call « data ».
 There is a dataset, or a corpus, or a file, or a list of records, and this is « data ».
 Not an argument, not a discourse, not a melody, not an incantation, not an ideology, but data.
 A library becomes a list of books, books become lists of pages, a page becomes a list of tokens…

 Thinking in terms of data tends to impose a quantitative view of the world…  and I think it is ok not to feel at ease with that.
 Because it stampedes on narrative forms of scholarschip.
 Let me illustrate.